zahid-marwat/dataset-bundler-images-labels/README.md

 ```

 The orchestrator forwards relevant options such as `--overwrite`, `--pattern`,
 and `--skip-missing-images` to the underlying tools.
-Use `--allow-missing-manifest`
-if you want the run to proceed even when the bundler does not emit a manifest.
+Provide
+`--manifest <path>` when you also want a standalone manifest file on disk; the
+inline metadata in `unified_annotation.json` is otherwise sufficient.
+When no
-When no images are found in the supplied `--images` directory, the runner
+images are found in the supplied `--images` directory, the runner
 automatically creates grayscale placeholder frames (requires `Pillow`).
 Disable
 this behaviour with `--no-auto-generate-placeholders`.